👉Experience anxiety and overwhelm with new challenges, despite talking about it in therapy or learning about "feelings words" to describe emotions?

 Do you provide lesson plans and materials?

 This program is focused on designing service delivery, professional collaboration, and leadership.
 There will be some tools that can be adapted to use during direct therapy sessions, but many of the strategies can be embedded in to work already being done in the curriculum.
+You don't need a "curriculum" or expensive materials to implement executive functioning support in a school.
+In fact, it's better to keep it simple with tools that are readily accessible like simple clocks, calendars, and the curriculum materials you're already using.

 What is your refund policy?